yurikrupnik/all-in-one-client/README.md

 React, Vue and Angular.js examples as routes are provided.

 The app is made from 6 routes...
- - Example with react local component state management, hookway and classway
+ - Example with react local component state management, written in hookway and classway
- - Example with react context api state management, hookway and classway
+ - Example with react context api state management, written in hookway and classway
  - Example with react and redux state management
  - Example with react and mobX state management
  - Example with vue.js local component data